 Policies and Procedures

-Information on the Academic Grievance Procedure is available from the Dean of Students, who is the campus administrator responsible for facilitating the grievance process described below.
+Information on the Academic Grievance Procedure is available from the Office of Judicial Affairs, the campus office responsible for facilitating the grievance process described below.

 AGC – Academic Grievance Committee